 If your ancestry is Slovak and you have always wanted to know more about your ancestors and your Slovak heritage – you have just found the right place!
 We do all the necessary paper work like genealogy research in Slovakia, create a family tree or collect old documents from archives.

 The even more exciting part is that we can also locate your living relatives in Slovakia.
-Finally, the highlight is always a tailor made ancestry and heritage tour to the towns where your ancestors lived, locating the house, cemetery and church, where they were baptized or got married.
-Sounds like quite an adventure and unforgettable memories lasting a lifetime.
+Finally, the highlight is always a tailor made ancestry and heritage tour to the towns where your ancestors lived.
+It’s fun to be locating the house, cemetery and church, where they were baptized or got married – sounds like quite an adventure and unforgettable memories lasting a lifetime!

 Immigration of the Slovaks to the USA

 The decades prior to WWI were marked by mass emigration of millions of Europeans to America.
 In this the Slovaks were no different from other peoples.
 They were attracted by jobs as well as promises of “gold lying on the ground”.

 The territory of present-day Slovakia was until 1918 an integral part of the Austro-Hungarian Empire, more exactly of its Hungarian half.
 The increasing mobility of people in Europe thanks to a widening network of railways reaching more remote regions by 1870s resulted in easier transport from poverty-stricken areas to sea ports.

 In the case of Slovakia the main wave of emigration started after 1880 and lasted until 1914 when civilian traffic across the Atlantic would come to a halt due to the outbreak of WWI.
 New US immigration laws in 1918 would stop it altogether for some time so afterwards some went to Canada instead.